harness/developer-hub/docs/security-testing-orchestration/get-started/sto-tutorials/container-scan-aqua-trivy.md

 ---
 title: Container image scans with Aqua Trivy
+description: Scan a container image using Aqua Trivy
 sidebar_position: 40
-description: Scan a container image using Aqua Trivy
-keywords: [STO, security, container, image, security, Trivy]
-# slug: /sto-pipelines/sast/semgrep
+redirect_from:
+  - /tutorials/security-tests/container-scan-aqua-trivy
 ---

 This tutorial shows you how to scan your container images using [Aqua Trivy](https://www.aquasec.com/products/trivy/), a popular open-source scanning tool.

 In this tutorial, you'll set up a simple [orchestration workflow](/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingest-scan-results-into-an-sto-pipeline) with two steps: